 You should thin the plants as necessary to allow sunlight through to all of the leaves.
 This is done by picking off the smaller and weaker plants.
 Do not allow the basil to flower, as it will turn the herb bitter.
 Pinch off any blossoms or buds as soon as you find them to allow the energy from the water and sun to concentrate in the plant, not in the flowers.

 Regularly pruning the plants to maintain a 12 to 15-inch height will allow them to become bushier and encourage new growth.
 You can let the plants go to seed at the end of the growing season before you pull them out.
 They will drop the seeds into the soil, and some of them may germinate in the spring when the soil warms up.

 In doing this, make sure that you got the right pruning tools on hand.

-- ULTRA SHARP BLADES: These quality snips come with stainless steel precision-sharpened blades which is titanium coated...
+- Ultra Sharp Blades: These quality snips come with stainless steel precision-sharpened blades and are ready to tackle all...

-- SECURE, EASY TO OPERATE LOCK: These micro tip snips feature a safe and secure sideways locking mechanism that keeps your...
+- Secure, Easy to Lock: These micro tip snips feature a safe and secure sideways locking mechanism that keeps your blades...

 - PREMIUM MATERIAL: Crafted of high carbon steel with ultra-fine polishing technology, which is strong and abrasive...